ghulette/func-info/README.md

 Run `make` to build the plugin.

 Run `frama-c -load-module top/FuncInfo -finfo` to run the plugin.
-Output will be in a file called `finfo` or you can redirect with `-finfo-output FILE`.
+Output will be logged to stdout.

 Run `make install` to install the plugin into Frama-C's plugin directory.